-Coordinating Committee members are appointed by the Steering Committee during regularly scheduled Steering Committee meetings and are asked to serve a 3-year term, which can be renewed.
+Coordinating Committee members are appointed by the Steering Committee and are asked to serve a 2-year term, which can be renewed.
 Coordinating Committee members' terms should be staggered.
-The Coordinating Committee makes decisions through the consensus decision-making process described above.
+The Coordinating Committee makes decisions through the consensus decision-making process described in the Partnership Charter.